-The tart/sweet flavor make it the perfect accompaniment for the Thanksgiving turkey.
-It’s also great with with some warm apple crisp or freshly baked apple pie!
+The tart-sweet flavor makes it the perfect accompaniment for your holiday turkey.
+It’s also delicious (and so pretty) spooned over vanilla ice cream, warm apple crisp, or freshly baked apple pie!

 Very Berry Cranberry Sauce